Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 Generally, retail businesses using a POS system don’t need advanced CRM features.
 This is because the sales cycle is generally shorter, and the products and services require less selling.

 For example, an independent grocery store doesn’t need lead management tools.
-Instead, small business retailers need a CRM that allows you to:
+Instead, small business retailers need a CRM that allows them to:

 Additionally, a POS-enabled CRM saves small businesses from investing in two software systems.
 This can save time and money.
 Larger businesses, B2B companies, and companies with longer sales cycles, however, would typically need a dedicated CRM platform.